-Not to be confused with its offspring, Spalter Select, Spalt features notes of earth and spice alongside noble aroma qualities and has been likened to Tettnanger and Saaz.
 It’s not grown commercially in the US due to its low yield, something that is problematic even in its native Germany.
 Despite this, the variety is in high demand by brewers and often outstrips supply.

 Want this hop?
 Browse our recommended stockists below.

 |Also Known As||Spalter, Spalt Spalter, Spalter Spalt, German Spalt|